If you have any queries about the correct visa for a Capernwray Bible School, please email us email@example.com

 - hold a UK Ancestry Visa; or

-- have a Tier 5 Youth Mobility Visa – currently available for nationals aged 18-30 of Australia, Canada, Japan, Monaco, New Zealand, Hong Kong, Republic of Korea or Taiwan, and British overseas citizens, British overseas territories citizens, and British nationals (overseas).
-The UK Government has indicated that other countries including EU countries may be added to this list – please check here
+- hold a Youth Mobility Scheme Visa – currently available for nationals aged 18-30 of Australia, Canada, Japan, Monaco, New Zealand, Hong Kong, Republic of Korea or Taiwan, and British overseas citizens, British overseas territories citizens, and British nationals (overseas).
+The UK Government has indicated that other countries including EU countries may be added to this list – please check here; or

 The UK Student Visa is not available to students studying at Capernwray.